Frequently Asked Questions

 Basic Science, Immunology

-- We recently finished a Translational Research Training (TRT) course in collaboration with Dr Kimberly Payne (Head of Translational Research), and faculty from the Division of Neonatology.
+- We recently finished a Translational Research Training (TRT) course in collaboration with Dr Kimberly Payne (Head of Translational Research - In Memorium), and faculty from the Division of Neonatology.

 - This involved our fellows and faculty collaborating with basic/translational immunologists, medical students in the research pathway, and PhD grad students on developing a seed for a research proposal on devising solutions two identified clinical Rheumatologic problems.
 This is the first year we have done this, and we are looking forward to continuing this endeavor most probably with some changes in the next few years.